OliverO2/compose-counting-grid/README.md

 * Compose for Web on WebAssembly is experimental, but most probably the future.
 It currently requires carefully selected libraries, a specific Compose plugin and some hack to bridge an implementation gap regarding Node module imports.

 #### Changes

+##### 2023-11-07

+* Unified UI across platforms, using Compose scrollbars and `MaterialTheme` everywhere.
+* Added aggressive Wasm optimization via `-Dapplication.optimize=true`, increasing speed by another 20%, reducing `app.wasm` size by 24% (to 473 KB).
+In certain scenarios (50x50 grid, default configuration), K/Wasm on Chrome now seems to be at 84% of desktop/JVM performance (even if the optimization is applied to app+Compose only, not to Skiko).

 ##### 2023-11-06